 We can also work with you to fit you with an appliance called a continence ring, a vaginal insert that you may wear in the vagina to support a sagging bladder.
 Specialized pessaries have been developed for incontinence that are very effective at reinforcing your vaginal tissue and improving continence.
 You cannot feel a properly fitted continence ring if it is in the right position.
 The newer inserts are made of silicon that does not absorb odors and does not cause infection.

 A surgical bladder tack in years past was a difficult operation with a high failure rate.
 Almost half of women who had bladder tack operations 20 years ago continued to have incontinence.
-The operations done today are more effective, 80-90% 1 year success rates, but are also more risky.
+The operations done today are more effective with 80-90% 1 year success rates, but are also more risky.
 They involve the use of permanent mesh to support the bladder neck.
 The mesh can cause complications even many years after surgery, including erosions into the bladder or vagina, obstruction of the urethra, vaginal pain, vaginal bleeding, or pain with intercourse.
 Dr. Holley does not do these bladder tacks.
 If you really need one, she will refer you to a center of excellence to have this procedure, and she will evaluate and prepare you for the surgery.

 Most women with incontinence can be helped without major surgery and without the risks of artificial mesh.
 Even severe cases can be improved enough that these women can enjoy a normal life, occupational success, and marital intimacy without the threat of embarrassing urine leakage.